How to Monitor Soil Temperature and Why It Matters for Agriculture

 Why is Soil Temperature Important?

-For optimal crop growth, the ideal soil temperature depends on the type of crop being grown.
-For example, most vegetables and fruit crops grow best at a soil temperature between 60°F and 65°F.
+For optimal crop growth, the ideal temperature depends on the type of crop being grown.
+For example, most vegetables and fruit crops grow best at a temperature between 60°F and 65°F.

-Knowing the soil temperature can also help farmers determine the best time to plant crops.
+Knowing the temperature of soil can also help farmers determine the best time to plant crops.
 For example, some crops, such as corn, can only be planted when the soil temperature reaches a minimum threshold.

 How to Track Soil Temperature

-There are several ways to monitor soil temperature, including:
+There are several ways to monitor temperature, including:

 1. Soil thermometers: Soil thermometers are manual instruments that can be inserted into the soil to measure the temperature.